ezmata-101/sqa-test-oj/README.md

    - The app listens on **port 3000**.
 Codespaces auto-detects it in the **Ports** panel.
    - Click the forwarded **3000** URL to open the API.
    - Set the port **Visibility** to **Public** if you are testing with postman web versions or similar tools.
-5. You can now access the API at `https://<your-codespace-name>-3000.<your-github-username>.preview.app.github.dev/`.
+5. You shoule be able to access the API at `https://<your-codespace-name>-3000.<your-github-username>.preview.app.github.dev/`.

 ## API Overview